|

 debut at 4 was an eighth in the Dubai Golden Shaheen-G1 (6f.) at Meydan.
 Back

-in the U.S., he won the Lite the Fuse Stakes (6f.) at Pimlico, the stepped up
+in the U.S., he won the Lite the Fuse Stakes (6f.) at Pimlico, then stepped up

 to win the Forego Stakes-G1 (7f.) at Saratoga beating a furious Firenze Fire who